 First, a word of advice.
 Don't port your number into magicJack until you've tested the service and you like what you've seen.
 It could be a nightmare to lose control of a landline number you've had for your house or your business for many years!

-You may have been favorably impressed using magicJack to make phone calls, and decide it's time to port your number to magicJack and cut the phone line to your old phone company.
+Once you're favorably impressed with magicJack to make phone calls, you may decide it's time to cut the line to your old phone company.
 This shouldn't be a huge step at this point, assuming you've already put magicJack through its paces with no major hick-ups.
 Actually porting your number to magicJack is relatively simple, and the rewards begin to pile up immediately after you pay your last telephone bill.

 Starting the Porting Process